Are you ready to earn your online nursing degree?

 Asian and Pacific Islander Queer Women and Transgender Community (APIQWTC) Scholarship

 Who Can Apply: This all-volunteer organization awards two annual LGBTQ+ scholarships to Asian/Pacific Islander lesbian, bisexual, or queer women or transgender individuals pursuing technical, professional, trade certification, or other tuition-based learning.
 Eligible applicants need to demonstrate professional commitment and community involvement.

 Audre Lorde Scholarship

-Who Can Apply: Black individuals, Indigenous people, and people of color who identify as LGBTQ may apply for this scholarship sponsored by the Point Foundation.
-Applicants must be enrolled or planning to enroll at an accredited community college, four-year college/university, or graduate program.
+Who Can Apply: This scholarship for Black individuals, Indigenous people, and people of color provides financial assistance, coaching, and community support.
+An applicant must be a member of the LGBTQ+ community enrolled or planning to enroll at an accredited community college, four-year college/university, or graduate program.

 Chinn Scholarship for LGBTQ Atheist Activism

 Who Can Apply: Open to students currently attending vocational, college, graduate, or law school, the Chinn scholarship honors members or allies of the LGBTQ+ and atheist communities engaging in LGBTQ+ and atheist activism at their school or with other students.

 Who Can Apply: This scholarship supports LGBTQ+ women of color with a demonstrated history of activism and/or leadership in the LGBTQ+ communities.
 Applicants must reside in Alaska, Idaho, Montana, Oregon, or Washington and pursue degrees in dance, education, or women's health to qualify.